-Medicaid is a key tool for counties responding to the nation's ongoing opioid epidemic, as it supports a full continuum of care (e.g., addiction prevention, treatment and recovery) for people struggling with substance use disorder and enhances local and state capacity to provide early interventions and treatments.
-For example, the Affordable Care Act's Medicaid expansion has provided states with additional resources to cover many adults with substance use disorder who were previously excluded from the program.
+Medicaid is a key tool for counties responding to the nation's ongoing substance use disorder crisis as it supports a full continuum of care (e.g., addiction prevention, treatment and recovery) and enhances local and state capacity to provide early interventions and treatments.
+The Affordable Care Act's Medicaid expansion has provided states with additional resources to cover many adults with substance use disorder who were previously excluded from the program.